-For all students registered for the award of EngD competences iii-ix will be demonstrated by successful completion of compulsory taught modules in Management and Professional Development or equivalent modules identified in Programme Regulations undertaken during the curriculum-based component of the programme.
+For all students registered for the award of EngD competences 3 to 9 will be demonstrated by successful completion of compulsory taught modules in Management and Professional Development or equivalent modules identified in Programme Regulations undertaken during the curriculum-based component of the programme.

-- 16.23 The term research student shall be taken to apply to all Research Engineers registered on the EngD programme.
-The provisions of the Regulation XXVI shall apply to all students except as provided for in the foregoing paragraphs. - 17.
-Regulations for the PhD Programme in Hydrogen, Fuel Cells and their Applications - 17.1 Students registering for the research degree programme in Hydrogen, Fuel Cells and Their Applications shall normally possess at least an upper second class honours degree. - 17.2 Students shall be required to pursue an approved Full Time programme of postgraduate taught modules and research extending over a maximum period of four years.
-The taught element of the programme will not lead to the award of a separate taught qualification except when a student withdraws or is required to withdraw from the programme prior to the successful completion of the research element of the programme and has obtained sufficient modular credit to enable a taught qualification to be awarded.
+15.23 The term research student shall be taken to apply to all Research Engineers registered on the EngD programme.
+The provisions of the Regulation XXVI shall apply to all students except as provided for in the foregoing paragraphs.

+16. Regulations for the PhD Programme in Hydrogen, Fuel Cells and their Applications

+- 16.1 Students registering for the research degree programme in Hydrogen, Fuel Cells and Their Applications shall normally possess at least an upper second class honours degree. - 16.2 Students shall be required to pursue an approved Full Time programme of postgraduate taught modules and research extending over a maximum period of four years.
+The taught element of the programme will not lead to the award of a separate taught qualification except when a student withdraws or is required to withdraw from the programme prior to the successful completion of the research element of the programme and has obtained sufficient modular credit to enable a taught qualification to be awarded. - 16.3 Eligible students shall submit for the PhD within a minimum of 3 years and 6 months and a maximum of 4 years and 6 months of initial registration. - 16.4 Students shall be registered at the outset for the degree of PhD.
+Registration shall normally be with effect from 1 October, 1 January, 1 April or 1 July. - 16.5 Programme Regulations shall be published for the taught element of the programme which shall include a listing of the constituent modules.
+Module specifications shall be published for each module in accordance with the provision of